evkx/evkx.github.io/content/models/mercedes/eqe/EQE_350_4MATIC/_index.md

 ## Battery, range, and charging

 The battery has a gross capacity of 96,12kWh and a net capacity of 90,6kWh, meaning you have a 5,52kWh buffer for protection.
 (5,7%).
 Depending on car options, the [WLTP range](../../../../guides/understandingrange/wltp) varies from 597 to 507 km (371-315 mi).
-Bigger wheels are an example of an option that increases consumption and reduces range.
+Bigger wheels are an example of an equipment option that increases consumption and reduces the electric range.
 The consumption is between 15,2kWh/100km for the basic version and 17,9kWh/100km for the top trim version for the WLTP standard test.

 The maximum DC charging speed is 170kW.
 A full charge from 0 - 100% would take 55 minutes, while a more common scenario of 10-80% would take 29 minutes.
 If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 2% to 64% resulting in an actual charge speed including time loss on 121kW.
 Each charge session would take 28 minutes and 48 seconds.